qiscus/QiscusCore-iOS/index.md

 ## Chat Room

 This section consist Chat Room Qiscus Chat SDK behaviour In Chat Room you can add additional information called **options. options** is automatically synchronized by each participant in the conversation.
 While Qiscus has gone to great lengths to implement **options** in a way that maximizes efficiency on the wire, it is important that the amount of data stored in **options** is kept to a minimum to ensure the quickest synchronization possible.
-You can use **options **tag a room for changing background colour purposes, or you can add a latitude or longitude.
+You can use **options** tag a room for changing background colour purposes, or you can add a latitude or longitude.

-> Note
-options consist string key-value pairs
+> **Note:** options consist string key-value pairs

 ### Create 1-on-1 Chat Room with METADATA